1 What is private fostering?

 All councils are legally required to ensure children who are privately fostered are being cared for by a suitable carer in an appropriate environment.

-3 What support can we offer?
+3 What support we offer

-- develop childcare techniques with carers
+- offer support, including help when needed, to develop childcare techniques with carers

 - provide information on after-school, weekend and holiday activities